 Gail, still standing in the hallway, told me Bruno’s story.
 He was diagnosed with bi-lateral hip dysplasia while still a pup.
 He had surgery on both hips before he was a year old.
 At the age of eighteen months he ruptured a cranial cruciate ligament (sometimes referred to as the anterior cruciate ligament or “ACL”) and had surgery to repair that.
-He later ruptured the ACL on his opposite knee and had yet another surgery.
+He later ruptured the CCL on his opposite knee and had yet another surgery.

 Bruno had difficulty recovering from the surgeries and they felt that he was never completely pain-free.
 His veterinarian prescribed medication to be given on Bruno’s bad days, but he advised against giving it to him all the time, as it could have serious side effects.
 They gave Bruno joint supplements and a good diet.
 He still wasn’t sound.
 A colleague told Gail about my work and suggested that I may be able to help Bruno inhabit his body more comfortably.

 I asked about Bruno’s temperament.
 “He doesn’t like to share”, Gail said.
 “When he’s on the couch, we sit elsewhere”.
 Oh, dear.
 At well over one hundred pounds, Bruno cut an imposing figure.
 Gail and her husband, Tom, were clearly intimidated by the large dog.

 I noticed Bruno’s long nails.
 Gail said that her dog disliked having his paws touched, and, after a few unpleasant battles, they no longer attempted to trim his nails.
 They were even unable to check his paws for growths or other foreign objects, something that should be done daily.

 On his infrequent visits to the vet clinic, he was outfitted in a muzzle.
 I asked to see his muzzle, but Gail told me that he tore through it and they didn’t have a muzzle at the moment.

 He avoided contact, intimidating people to get his point across.
 Just as people can be grumpy when they are in pain, many animals get irritable too.

 Interestingly, Gail hadn’t mentioned any of this when we talked on the phone.
 She only spoke about Bruno’s orthopedic problems.
 But Bruno’s issue of avoiding human contact had to be addressed if I going to help improve his life.
-Now, where to begin?

 By walking over to the couch and sitting right next to Bruno, I had changed his environment.
 I simply ignored him, keeping my back to him and talking to Gail.
 This was not the way humans usually acted around him!

 But I wasn’t oblivious of the dog.
 I could tell that he was a bit confused, but okay.
 I wasn’t in danger of being attacked.
 As I spoke with Gail, I nonchalantly inched a bit closer to Bruno so that my right thigh was touching his paw.
 As we spoke, I began to make imperceptible movements with my right leg.
 I was touching Bruno’s paw.

 I wasn’t even facing him.
 I was just having a nice conversation with Gail and oh, by the way, my leg is touching your foot.
 No big deal.
 I don’t think Bruno even knew how to react.
 He just stayed right where he was on the couch.
 He didn’t even move his foot away.

 All things considered, we were off to a pretty good start.
 But I needed to make a connection with Bruno if I wanted to effect real change.
 And since Bruno had a long-standing habit of guarding the couch, I felt I would have a better chance of connecting with him in the more neutral territory of the back garden.

-So after a few minutes of playing “footsie” with Bruno, I moved our little group to the backyard.
+So, after a few minutes of playing “footsie” with Bruno, I moved our little group to the backyard.
 The Akita walked around the garden, his gait stiff.

 As Bruno rested on the grass, I sat cross-legged behind him, turning my body a bit away from him so as to be less threatening.
 I placed my hands on his rib cage, letting them follow the up and down waves of his breath.
 I was attentive to my own breathing too; ensuring that it was slow and regular, evoking calmness and relaxation.

 I spent a few minutes attending to Bruno in this way.
 Then I very gradually lightened my touch so that my hands were just barely making contact.
 In response to this withdrawal, Bruno’s breathing got deeper and our rib cage-to-hands contact was maintained.
-He took wonderful, deep breaths, which helped him relax even more.

 This strategy must be done very gradually.
 If you take your hands away too suddenly, the dog has no chance of preserving the contact.
 But if you very slowly reduce your contact, the animal often wants to maintain the warm, inviting touch and so will increase the depth of his breathing to retain it.
 You must be patient and subtle for this to work.